rexcoleman/Enhancing_Phishing-Detection-With-Neural-Style-Transfer/README.md

 ![surf_art](img/teahupoo_basquiet_1.png)

 *Figure 2: Surf Art Stenography - This image shows an exagerated visual representaqtion of a cybercriminal concealing sensitive infromation (Basquiat Painting) inside a surf image.
-The cybersecurity goal in this context would be to identify sensitive information such as malware or encryption keys that a threat actor subtly hid within the image to avoid detection*
+The cybersecurity goal in this context would be to identify sensitive information such as malware or encryption keys that a threat actor subtly hid within the image to avoid detection.*

 ## Table of Contents
 1. [Introduction](#1-introduction)